-Financial assistance is available to help Aboriginal students from the Australian Government's Aboriginal Study Grant Scheme.
+Financial assistance is available to help Aboriginal students from the Commonwealth Government's Aboriginal Study Grant Scheme.
 Furthermore, the University may assist Aboriginal students with loans to meet some essential living expenses.

-All enquiries relating to the latter should be made at the office of the Deputy Registrar (Student Services), Room 148E, in the Chancellery.
+All enquiries relating to this scheme should be made at the office of the Deputy Registrar (Student Services), Room 148E, in the Chancellery.